kauanatomb/kauanatomb/README.md

 ### Hello World 🌍
 ### I'm Kauana

-- 🔭 I’m currently working on a side project BakeSmart
+- 🔭 I’m currently working on a side project
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C
 - 💬 I speak English and Portuguese
 - 📌 I'm currently looking for a job or internship